 Lagging metrics are useful to tell how well our organization/facility performed while leading metrics are useful to forecast the likely trend (or to set goals for performance).
 Metrics are also used for facility benchmarking because they can be compared between different facilities and organizations.

-The Multiple Dimensions of Facilities Results in Many Possible Facility Management Metrics
+Multiple Dimensions of Facilities Yield Many Facility Management Metrics

 Facilities are complicated, with multiple “dimensions,” each of which has different measures and metrics.
 Because it takes time and effort to collect and report data, we need to understand facility metrics that matter to us, so we know what to measure and what to report.